lucianobosco/freepik-challenge/README.md

 1. Clone the repository
 2. Navigate to the project folder and run `Docker compose build`
 3. Run `Docker compose up`
-4. Hit `http://localhost:8080/country-check/it` in your browser
+4. Navigate to `http://localhost:8080/country-check/it` in your browser
 5. Expect a json response